Madeeshaa/apple-dashboard/README.md

-# apple-dashboard

- Power BI Dashboard showcasing the financial performance of Apple Inc. (2009-2024)!
+# Power BI Dashboard: Financial Performance of Apple Inc. (2009-2024)

-This interactive dashboard includes:
+This interactive dashboard showcases the financial performance of **Apple Inc.** over the years 2009-2024, providing deep insights into key metrics and trends.

+## Dashboard Features

+✅ **Trend Analysis**
-✅ Trend Analysis: Line charts for Revenue, Net Income, and Gross Profit trends.
+Line charts visualizing Revenue, Net Income, and Gross Profit trends.

+✅ **Profitability Metrics**
-✅ Profitability Metrics: Bar charts for EBITDA and Operating Income.
+Bar charts displaying EBITDA and Operating Income.

+✅ **Liquidity Overview**
-✅ Liquidity Overview: Stacked bar charts for Cash, Debt, and Liabilities.
+Stacked bar charts highlighting Cash, Debt, and Liabilities.

+✅ **Valuation Insights**
-✅ Valuation Insights: Scatter plot for PE Ratio vs. Stock Price over time.
+Scatter plot showing PE Ratio vs. Stock Price over time.

+✅ **Stock Price Trends**
-✅ Stock Price Trends: Line chart for Apple’s stock price performance.
+Line chart illustrating Apple’s stock price performance.

+✅ **Liabilities Breakdown**
-✅ Liabilities Breakdown: Pie chart for the composition of Total Liabilities.
+Pie chart presenting the composition of Total Liabilities.

+## Custom Design
-I also designed the custom background for the dashboard using Microsoft PowerPoint to give it a polished and professional look.
+I designed the custom background for the dashboard using **Microsoft PowerPoint**, adding a polished and professional touch.

-This project was a great opportunity to enhance my data visualization and storytelling skills while diving deep into Apple’s financials.
+## Skills Gained
+This project enhanced my:
+- **Data Visualization**: Building interactive and insightful dashboards.
+- **Storytelling**: Communicating complex financial data effectively.
+- **Financial Analysis**: Exploring Apple’s financial performance in detail.

 Looking forward to applying these skills to more real-world data challenges!

+---

+### Preview
+[Add screenshots or a GIF of the dashboard here if applicable]

+---

+### How to Use
+1. Open the Power BI dashboard file: `[Add link to the .pbix file here, if applicable]`.
+2. Explore the visuals and interact with filters for deeper insights.

+---

+### About the Dataset
+The dataset includes key financial metrics of Apple Inc. from **2009 to 2024**, sourced from [source name].

+---

+Feel free to contribute to this repository or reach out with suggestions! 🎉

 ## Screenshots